 Built by the Civilian Conservation Corps in 1935, Rainbow Falls showcases several structures designed in the rustic style of the National Park Service during the Great Depression, including kitchen shelters and comfort stations still in use today.

-Rainbow Falls State Park is a 139-acre camping park with 3,400 feet of freshwater shoreline on the Chehalis River.
-Constructed in 1935 in the heart of old-growth forest, this wooded park is known for its rainbow-crowned waterfall, which gives the park its name.
+Rainbow Falls State Park is a 139-acre camping park with 3,400 feet of freshwater shoreline on the main stem of the Chehalis River.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-The park provides one reservable kitchen shelter with water, electricity, and 15 picnic tables.
-There are 21 additional day-use picnic tables, available first come, first served.
-For reservations, call the park office at (360) 291-3767.
+The park provides one reservable kitchen shelter with water, electricity, and 10 picnic tables.
+There are 20 additional day-use picnic tables, available first come, first served.
+To reserve the kitchen shelter, call the park office at (360) 291-3767.
 A Discover Pass is required for access to all day-use facilities.

 The park has a total of 53 camp sites.
-Of those sites 39 are standard campsites, 8 are partial utility campsite designed for RV use, 3 Horse campsites and 3 Hiker/Biker only sites.
-There is one dump station, one restroom, with two showers, Maximum site length is 60 feet (may have limited availability).
+Of those sites 40 are standard campsites, 8 are partial utility campsite designed for RV use, 2 Horse campsites and 3 Hiker/Biker only sites.
+There is one dump station, three restrooms, the campground restroom has two showers.
+The showers are token operated.
+The token machine is located at the park entrance station.
+Maximum camp site length is 60 feet (may have limited availability).
 All campsites are first come, first served.

 The park has one group camp that accommodates 14 camping units and up to 60 people.
 Fees vary with size of the group.
-To reserve, call the park office at (360) 291-3767.
+To reserve the group camp, call the park office at (360) 291-3767.